JosephPB/n3jet/README.md

 n3jet is designed to enable data generation suitable for machine learning models from NJet through a Python interface.
 Therefore, this package requires NJet to be installed, although does not require the use of additional package linkings.

-Currently, the code here is set up to work in with the main NJet directory being placed in parallel, i.e.` NJet` and `n3jet`should be in the same directory.
+**Note:** Every file in this directory should be internally references with the only external reference pointing to you version of the NJet home directory.
+Please change this in:
+  `n3jet/utils/njet_run_functions.py`.

 Most of the functions interfacing with NJet have been taken and adapted from the `NJet/blha/njeyt.py` and  `NJet/examples/runtests.py`